sedri14/CodeCollaborationApp/README.md

 It consists of a React-based frontend for code editing and a Node.js and Express backend with a MongoDB database for storing code blocks.
 Real-time collaboration is enabled using WebSockets via the Socket.io library.

+When the initial user connects to a code block, they assume the role of the mentor, enabling them to view the code block without edit permissions.
+Subsequent users who join the code block session can actively participate by editing the code block.
+All participants connected to the same code block can observe live code editing in progress, and the code block text is stored in the database.

 ### Prerequisites
 Before running the application, you should have the following installed: